What Was Up?

 Staff recently initiated the rezone for this parcel to LDR, arguing that the SEA Master Plan will make it clear that LDR is the appropriate zone for this area.
 The developer has created a project plan that will fit the LDR zone, including density and form.
 The Planning Commission was not asked to vote on the project plan, but they did see it when they voted 4:1 to recommend the rezone to the Council.

 I feel that the project plan, which is part of a development agreement that was proffered and accepted by the City, is better than the old plan, and partially addresses some of the concerns.
 I still feel that most of the concerns are still there, though some are lessened.
 In particular, I feel that this project has not followed the appropriate process, and that it is outside of the Council's typical practice to rezone a property in this manner.
-I did not feel that I could vote for it.
+I did not feel that I could vote for it. - A resolution approving the selection of an audit firm to provide audit services and authorizing the Council Chair to execute a contract with the audit firm.
+(16-049)

 Approved 6:0 Council Member Kim Santiago excused.